Cheapest Way to Ship Subscription Boxes

 Important Considerations

 Subscription boxes combine multiple product types in one package, so consider the most fragile item when designing your packaging.
 If one month includes a glass candle and the next includes only socks, your standard box and padding must accommodate the most delicate variation.
+Keep in mind that the 2026 rate increases hit every box you ship, so the cost gap between a tight, standardized package and a loose oversized one widens with every shipment across the year.

 Key Takeaways